-Getting from Puerto Natales to Torres Del Paine: Main transportation is by bus.
-The journey is 2 hours - 2.5 hours and costs 15,000 CLP ($25 USD) round trip.
-Consider taking Bus Sur because drivers drive at reasonable speed (BJ was very slow and many buses passed us).
+Bus from Puerto Natales to Torres Del Paine: The main transportation to Torres Del Paine is by bus.
+The journey from Puerto Natales is 2 hours - 2.5 hours and costs 15,000 CLP ($25 USD) round trip.
+Consider taking Bus Sur because drivers drive at a reasonable speed (BJ was very slow and many buses passed us).

 Arrive 15 minutes early for your bus at 7am from Puerto Natales to Torres Del Paine.
 Some people didn't get on and had to wait for the 11am bus.
 It's better to get to the park early and is a must for this itinerary.

 The bus first stops at Amarga where everyone gets off to purchase their park pass.
 Those going further to Pudeto to catch the catamaran to Paine Grande will need to get back on the same bus.
 The drive is 30 more minutes to Pudeto.
 Those headed to Las Torres hotel catch another 15 minute shuttle bus.